saadkhaliq15/Bizway/README.md

 ## Installation

 Before you can run Bizway, you will need to install Node.js and npm on your computer.
-Node.js is a JavaScript runtime that allows you to run JavaScript on your server. npm is a package manager for Node.js.

 After you have installed Node.js and npm, follow the steps below to install and run Bizway: